jcosentino11/mqtt-client/README.md

 Bare-bones MQTT CLI for Mac and Linux.

 This project is a personal learning exercise, for diving into MQTT internals and network programming.
+You can read more about my experience [on my website](https://josephcosentino.me/posts/mqtt-client/).

 ## Publish to a topic
 ```